osism/release/docs/check-drift-kolla.md

 `--remote-fallback`) or is a hard error.
 With no local clone they are read remotely at their refs.

+### Archive backend

+Remote repos are **not** read one file at a time.
+For each `(repo, ref)` the tool downloads a single tarball (`{github_api}/{owner}/{repo}/tarball/{ref}`), extracts it to a temporary directory, and serves every subsequent `read`, `read_optional` and `list_tree` from that extracted tree as an ordinary local file access.
+The temp directory is removed at exit.

+The extracted path is memoized on `config.snapshot_cache`, and the driver builds **one** `config` and passes it to every plugin in the run.
+So a repo is fetched once per run no matter how many plugins read it, and no matter how many files each one reads.
+A plugin that walks a whole role tree — several hundred `.yml`/`.yaml`/`.j2` files — therefore costs no additional requests once any earlier plugin has caused that repo to be fetched, which is what lets several plugins scan the same tree cheaply in one run.

+`--use-raw-get` opts out, fetching each file with its own raw GET and each tree with its own API call.
+It is a fallback for when the archive backend misbehaves, and it is much slower: dozens of requests over several minutes, and far more than that for a plugin that scans a whole role tree.
+The periodic `release-tox-drift` job does not pass it.

 ### Per-repo source overrides (`sources:`)

 By default every repo is read from `default_owner` (osism) at `remote.branch`.
 A